BadSh3ll/wdc/README.md

 - Connection and requests to the Rasdaman server
 - Data encoding (encoding results and data cubes into different formats)
 - Visual display of responses from server

-## Test Cases

-The implemented test cases validate the functionality of the methods within the library.

-### Setup

-Each test initializes a connection to a WCPS server and sets up a Datacube instance allowing all tests to perform operations on this setup.

 ### Test methods